davidorban/netsocbook/en/BitGadaa.md

 #### 3.1.
 Principles vs. Structure

 Taking the complexity of Gadaa into account, it is perhaps wise to focus on its essence.
 Its *principles* like the rule of law, merit-based roles, egalitarianism, balanced opposition, distribution of power across groups and generations, check and balance, adaptiveness, etc. will remain part of what we take as being the essence of Gadaa.
-What Walter Plowden, a British diplomat, said ("[Gadaa is] as pure as a republic can exist") hints at the primacy of democratic ideals in Gadaa.
+What the British diplomat Walter Plowden said ("of all republican systems, Gadaa is superior") hints at the primacy of democratic ideals in the system.

 The social *structure* can be simplified as has been suggested by scholars like Asmarom Legesse should a modern synthesis (say BitGadaa) is desired.
 Furthermore, two shortcomings of the system need to be addressed.
 One is the exclusion of females from the political strata.
 The other is the problem of scaling the Gadaa consensus procedure to millions of people instead of thousands.
 The former, the issue of females, can be addressed by agreeing that social roles will be gender-agnostic, something that has happened in many democracies (also a change that has already happened in Oromo society with the introduction of Western democracy in the past few decades).
 The latter, scalable democratic consensus, could be solved using technology, as we will see later.